-Cutting Edge Concerts New Music Festival 2020, now in its 22nd consecutive season, will offer three concerts in the Thalia Theater in Symphony Space on April 13, 20, and 27, 2020.
+Cutting Edge Concerts New Music Festival 2020, now in its 23rd consecutive season, will offer three concerts in the Thalia Theater in Symphony Space on April 13, 20, and 27, 2020.
 Highlighting the 100th Anniversary of women’s suffrage, the festival will present theatrical works by three women composers: Marisa Michelson, Dalit Warshaw and Victoria Bond.
-The Festival will collaborate with the Eric Salzman Award for New Music Theater Composition, trombonists from The Metropolitan Opera and The New York Philharmonic, and Dell’Arte Opera Ensemble.
+The Festival will collaborate with the Eric Salzman Award for New Music Theater Composition, and trombonists from The Metropolitan Opera and The New York Philharmonic.
 These concerts will explore facets of contemporary music by living composers, all of whom will be present to discuss their works on stage with host and creator, Victoria Bond.

 Leonard Nimoy Thalia Theatre